spacebanana420/Kerolauncher/README.md

 <img src="keroppi.svg" width="150" />
 </p>

-Kerolauncher is a cross-platform CLI launcher for launching games and general programs.
-The launcher makes it fast and convenient to launch your programs and games from 1 source while also providing support for backups, custom commands, and more.
+Kerolauncher is a cross-platform launcher that adds a terminal interface for launching games, commands and general programs, as well as using WINE, Lutris and a few emulators, as long as you have them installed.
+The launcher makes it fast and convenient to launch your programs and games from 1 source while also providing support for backups, custom commands, configuration, and more.

+You can turn Kerolauncher into a front-end of any software through the configuration of custom commands.

 ### Current features:
 * Native execution of any software